 Mood Self-Assessment Online

-This link will connect you to a Mood assessment questionnaire on NHS.UK that will take a few minutes to complete.
+Use this Mood assessment questionnaire on NHS.UK that will take a few minutes to complete.
 The outcome of the assessment will guide you on whether any action needs to be taken.
 There aren't any published guidelines or evidence on the frequency that people should take this test.
-Taking this test at least every 1-2 months is a decent timeframe or if you prefer use a mood tracking app (see below).
+Taking this test at least every 1-2 months is a decent timeframe.
+Alternatively, a mood tracking app can be used (see below).

-If you or your partner have persistent feelings of fear, worry, low mood and lack of motivation, or wanting to self-harm it’s important to be assessed by a healthcare professional.
+If your friend or family member has persistent feelings of fear, worry, low mood and lack of motivation, or wanting to self-harm it’s important they are assessed by a healthcare professional.

-If you are ever unsure, speak to your healthcare professional (Midwife, GP, Health visitor, Obstetrician) or call NHS111.
+If you are ever unsure, encourage them to speak to their healthcare professional (Midwife, GP, Health visitor, Obstetrician) or call NHS111.

 Links to relevant information resources can be found at the end of this article.

 A journal can be used to track mood.
 Here are some apps that have been NHS approved or by highly rated by Orcha for this purpose:

 MyPossibleSelf: Mental Health

 MyPossibleSelf is listed on the NHS apps library and has received with a high score of 76% from Orcha.
 MyPossibleSelf provides content to reduce stress, anxiety and low mood in 8 weeks.
 The app can be used to track mood daily, understand the signs and symptoms to look out for and find practical steps to look after your own health.
 I tested the app and found it very simple to use.
 The mood tracker and one of the modules can be used for free when you download the app.
 All other modules require a monthly subscription of £5.99 each month or £59.99 for the year.